ConverterHQ

 Why convert DOT to DCR?

-Convert to DCR when preserving compatibility with an older camera-specific raw workflow or recovering legacy photographic originals.
+Choose DCR as target when preserving compatibility with an older camera-specific raw workflow or recovering legacy photographic originals.

 What changes when converting DOT to DCR?